 Kelly represented an energy entrepreneur who arranged to work with a foreign state-owned energy company, to help them purchase a large California oil company.
 The entrepreneur retained defendants to act as investment bankers in the transaction.
 Kelly presented evidence to the jury that defendants then cut the entrepreneur and his principal out of the deal and steered the purchase of the oil company to another client.
 Defendants settled the case hours before the case was to be given to the jury.

 Opperman v.
 Verizon

 Kelly brought this class action claim against Verizon, based on the promotion and sale of the Motorola V710 cell phone.
-Motorola manufactured and promoted the V710 as a “state of the art” phone, capable of amazing feats with the new Bluetooth® technology.
+Motorola manufactured and promoted the V710 as a "state of the art" phone, capable of amazing feats with the new Bluetooth® technology.
 Verizon was the first carrier to offer the phone, and also touted the benefits of Bluetooth® technology.
-But when Verizon sold the phone, it had Motorola disable most of the Bluetooth® technology, so that it could make its customers pay to use its “Get it Now” service to perform the same function that Bluetooth® would have.
+However, when Verizon sold the phone, it had Motorola disable most of the Bluetooth® technology, so that it could make its customers pay to use its own "Get it Now" service to perform the same function that Bluetooth® would have.
 Kelly was successful convincing Verizon to buy back all of the Motorola V710 phones from customers, along with any accessories, and to compensate them for the loss of phone function.

 $12,047,508 Settlement before trial - Class action